mjbright/OpenStack/HP-Helion/README.md

 These are largely untested tools to facilitate installation of HP Helion OpenStack.

-Currently being tested with the June 2014 Community Edition release for Baremetal installations.
+Currently being tested with the October 2014 "HP Helion OpenStack" GA release v1.0 for Baremetal installations.

 baremetal.csv
 --------------